Wise Blood (musician): 2010–2013: early career and Id

 In 2013 Wise Blood released his debut album Id.
 A trailer for the album was released featuring Dog the Bounty Hunter.
 Its first single, "Rat", premiered on Pitchfork.
-Speaking to FACT Laufman revealed that his tumultuous personal life and struggle with conceptualizing the album had contributed to its delay.
+Speaking to Fact Laufman revealed that his tumultuous personal life and struggle with conceptualizing the album had contributed to its delay.
 In an MTV profile he expanded on his personal issues as well as revealed the different influences that inspired the record including John Waters.
 In their review of the album Consequence of Sound noted its similarities to Animal Collective and declared that "Laufman's genre collaging and quirky point of view make Id a compelling listen".

-2013 - Present: Songwriting, Production & Greatest Hits
+2013–present: songwriting, production, and Greatest Hits

 Following the release of Id Laufman's output consisted primarily of songwriting and production.
 He is credited as a contributing songwriter to Partynextdoor's eponymous self-titled debut EP Partynextdoor for the song "Wild Bitches" which contains elements of the Wise Blood track "Loud Mouths".
 Laufman also began working with Pittsburgh drag queen The Moon Baby.
 In 2014 they released the song "Bae Sick" on Dazed.
 Their debut EP Urallpoor.us premiered on Vice-run music site Noisey.
 They have continued to work together on subsequent releases.

 In 2014, Wise Blood also released a conceptual mixtape titled Get 'Em using samples that were not able to be cleared for his debut album Id.
-Laufman explained the inspiration for the release and artistic process he took in creating the mixtape to The Fader as such; "'I wanted to do it after I watched my cousin download a movie on an iPad, watch it on T.V. then record some of the movie for a Vine", he says, "I like that the original material is literally traveling from device to device and then ending up back where it started but now it has some fucking mileage on it'" A video for the track "Helter Shelter" from the mixtape was released the previous year.
+Laufman explained the inspiration for the release and artistic process he took in creating the mixtape to The Fader as such; "'I wanted to do it after I watched my cousin download a movie on an iPad, watch it on T.V. then record some of the movie for a Vine", he says, "I like that the original material is literally traveling from device to device and then ending up back where it started but now it has some fucking mileage on it'".
+A video for the track "Helter Shelter" from the mixtape was released the previous year.